Barbecue in Texas: Central Texas

 This style of barbecue emphasizes the meat, so if sauce is available, it is usually for dipping.
 Calvin Trillin, writing in The New Yorker, said that discussions of Central Texas pit barbecue do not concern the piquancy of the sauces or common side dishes and desserts—the main consideration is the quality of the cooking of the meats.

 Smith argues that the lack of focus on sauces is due to noon meat markets once being dominated by well-off purchasers who could choose from the highest quality cuts of meat and had little interest in sauces.
 He also says that many sauces in Central Texas pit barbecue are intentionally made "bland" in comparison to the flavor of the meats themselves.
 The sauce is typically thinner, lightly spiced and unsweetened, as opposed to the Kansas City and Memphis styles, which rely heavily on molasses or sugar to provide thickness and sweetness.

 In 2010, Jayne Clark of USA Today described the "Texas Barbecue Trail", an East-of-Austin "semi-loop" including Elgin, Lockhart, Luling, and Taylor.
-Barbecue eateries in this semi-loop, are within an hour from Austin, running from northeast to the southeast.
+Barbecue eateries in this semi-loop are within an hour from Austin, running from northeast to the southeast.

 Other styles

 West Texas barbecue, sometimes called "cowboy style," traditionally uses more direct heating than other styles.
 Food is generally cooked over mesquite, giving it a distinct, smoky flavor different from other wood-smoked styles.

-Barbecue in the border area between the South Texas Plains and Northern Mexico is mostly influenced by Mexican cuisine.
+Barbecue in the border area between the South Texas Plains and Northern Mexico is influenced by Mexican cuisine.
 Historically, this area was the birthplace of the Texas ranching tradition.
 Often, Mexican farmhands were partially paid for their work with less-desirable cuts of meat, such as the diaphragm and the cow's head.
 It is the cow's head that defines South Texas barbecue (called barbacoa).
 The head would be wrapped in wet maguey leaves and buried in a pit with hot coals for several hours, after which the meat would be pulled off for barbacoa tacos.
 Lengua (beef tongue) tacos were also made.
 Today, this barbecue is mostly cooked in an oven in a bain-marie.